Hernunnos/godsofmayhem.github.io/README.md

 Our hacker website

 We are the Gods of Mayhem.
-We are looking to <a href="http://www.hackreactor.com/blog/want-to-start-a-coding-school-want-a-coding-school-in-your-hometown-check-out-hack-reactor-extensions?utm_source=master+list_segmented&utm_campaign=20459be833-Extension+Announcement_11.3.14&utm_medium=email&utm_term=0_3eb95f6109-20459be833-85364681" target="_blank" name="Hack Reactor Extension">bring Hack Reactor</a> here to Phoenix, AZ.
+We are looking to make you WATCH eSports.

-We wish to start-up a social enterprise to provide resources to teach people the basic knowledge needed to start learning how to code.
+We wish to start-up a social enterprise to provide resources to teach people the basic knowledge needed to start learning how to code with an emphasis on <a href="http://www.forbes.com/sites/berlinschoolofcreativeleadership/2015/01/16/future-of-edtech-101-automation-curation-and-gamification/">gamification</a>.
 Our website target audience will be women, minorities, students with HIGH student loan debt and eSports enthusiasts.

 *For example, people who have completed or have been in a degree program (i.e. game developers) who are still unable to find suitable employment.